junho1ee/radioimmune/README.md

 uv run jupyter lab
 ```

-Open `fig4_fitting.ipynb` in JupyterLab.
+Open `fig4_fitting.ipynb` in JupyterLab to run the Figure 4 reproduction based on Cho et al. (2023).
 Restart the notebook kernel if the environment was installed or updated while Jupyter was already running.

 ## Basic Usage